tmhsplb/opiddailydoc/docs/Infrastructure.md

     DataContexts\IdentityMigrations\201906051504117_InitialCreate.cs

-which specifes the code used to create the ASP.NET Identity tables.
+which specifies the code used to create the ASP.NET Identity tables.
 It is worth taking a look at this file.

 The first time the program was run, the Superadmin user, sa, was created in table **AspNetUsers** of the OPIDDaily database.
 (See the Database Diagram section on the Database tab.)
 User sa was created by method Startup.Configuration (part of Katana middleware) on the toplevel file